Julius Caesar: Praetorship

 Bronze bust of Cato, Caesar's principal opponent in the Catilinarian debate and also a personal enemy.
 Cato may have been responsible for the law requiring declarations of candidacy in person within the pomerium.

 After his praetorship, Caesar was appointed to govern Hispania Ulterior pro consule.
 Deeply indebted from his campaigns for the praetorship and for the pontificate, Caesar required military victory beyond the normal provincial extortion to pay them off.
 He campaigned against the Callaeci and Lusitani and seized the Callaeci capital in northwestern Spain, bringing Roman troops to the Atlantic and seizing enough plunder to pay his debts.
 Claiming to have completed the peninsula's conquest, he made for home after having been hailed imperator.
 When he arrived home in the summer of 60 BC, he was then forced to choose between a triumph and election to the consulship: either he could remain outside the pomerium (Rome's sacred boundary) awaiting a triumph or cross the boundary, giving up his command and triumph, to make a declaration of consular candidacy.
 Attempts to waive the requirement for the declaration to be made in person were filibustered in the Senate by Caesar's enemy Cato, even though the Senate seemed to support the exception.
 Faced with the choice between a triumph and the consulship, Caesar chose the consulship.

 First consulship and the Gallic Wars

-A denarius depicting Julius Caesar, dated to February–March 44 BC – the goddess Venus is shown on the reverse, holding Victoria and a scepter.
+A denarius depicting Julius Caesar, dated to February–March 44 BC – the goddess Venus is shown on the reverse, holding Victoria and a sceptre.
 Caption: CAESAR IMP.
 M. / L. AEMILIVS BVCA.

 Caesar stood for the consulship of 59 BC along with two other candidates.
 His political position at the time was strong: he had supporters among the families which had supported Marius or Cinna; his connection with the Sullan aristocracy was good; his support of Pompey had won him support in turn.
 His support for reconciliation in continuing aftershocks of the civil war was popular in all parts of society.
 With the support of Crassus, who supported Caesar's joint ticket with one Lucius Lucceius, Caesar won.
 Lucceius, however, did not and the voters returned Marcus Calpurnius Bibulus instead, one of Caesar's long-standing personal and political enemies.